-In 2015, GCCDS received funding through Louisiana Public Health Institute to launch a web-based health data platform and Healthy Communities Initiative for the three coastal counties: Hancock, Harrison, and Jackson.
+In 2015, GCCDS received funding through Louisiana Public Health Institute to build on the 3-year regional planning process, Plan for Opportunity: Regional Sustainability Plan for the Mississippi Gulf Coast, and to launch a web-based health data platform and Healthy Communities Initiative for the three coastal counties: Hancock, Harrison, and Jackson.
 In April of 2016, after engaging over 40 stakeholders to inform the initiative, the Gulf Coast Community ExCHANGE was launched as a vehicle for collective health impact.
 The keyword-searchable website brings over 140 indicators of health and over 100 demographic data sets together with easy-to-access data visualization, tools for community assessment, and a resource library highlighting thousands of effective practices for community health, both regionally and nationwide.
-Our Founding Steering Committee represents a broad cross-section of the three coastal counties and has engaged in a rigorous process comparing and contrasting three area Community Health Needs Assessments, local health data, and the findings of the Plan for Opportunity: Regional Sustainability Plan for the Mississippi Gulf Coast, to establish our Key Priorities around 7 Topic Areas to Impact Community Health:
+Our Founding Steering Committee represents a broad cross-section of the three coastal counties and engaged in a rigorous process to establish Key Priorities around 7 Topic Areas to Impact Community Health:

 - Transportation & Land-Use Invest in bicycle and pedestrian networks; increase access and mobility

 - Economic & Workforce Development Improve livability, job training and related support services